BobKuczewski/Run1802/README.md

-    js      to save output in specialized data.js file dm      to dump non-zero memory after the run p       to drop into Python after running
+    js      to save output in specialized data.js file dm      to dump non-zero memory after the run p       to drop into Python after running help    to print out helpful information and exit

 For example, to run the classic blinking Q light program, enter this: